jsprague2001/raspberry_core/README.md

 Boot Pi with new image.
 Takes about 2 min on a 2GB Pi.

-Find the Pi on the network, can be tricky with lots of devices!
+Finding the Pi on the network, can be tricky with lots of devices!

 SSH into the Pi